 When is Friendsgiving?

-The ideal time for Friendsgiving is the weekend prior to the official day (Thanksgiving is always the fourth Thursday of November).
+The ideal time for Friendsgiving is the weekend prior to the official Thanksgiving day (Thanksgiving is always the fourth Thursday of November).
 Why not the weekend after?
-Because your fav friends may still be traveling home from traditional family gatherings at that time.
+Because your friends may still be traveling home from traditional family gatherings at that time.
 Also, you really DO NOT want to compete with Black Friday and Small Business Saturday.

-Elegant or casual?
+Elegant or Casual?

 If you and your friends prefer polished silverware and fine china, then do it!
 But most Friendsgiving parties are casual.
 Everyday dinnerware is acceptable and can set a less stuffy mood.
 A dinner table centerpiece is a nice touch (see my tradition idea below) but do not overdo the décor.
 This gathering is about enjoying each other’s company, not making the cover of Better Homes & Gardens.